briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > Increased population density has only positive effects here - but density can also bring costs - this is ignored in the linear population growth of Eq 4; is it possible to say anything about how much cost can be borne before the effect disappears?

 TODO
+- NOW
+- Gamma sweep
+    - Gamma not in table, equation in supp, mention supp in methods

 ### Minor Issues